All Episodes

 A quick timeout.

-And that's I think another thing here.
+And that's, I think, another thing here.

-I I think let's be I I think a lot of people want to matter.
+I think a lot of people want to matter.

-They want to have power, they feel powerless, and if they think they can screw it up for somebody else by getting noticed in doing that, then they feel like they've got some power.
+And if they think they can screw it up for somebody else by getting noticed and doing that, then they feel like they've got some power.

-So there could be all kinds of things at play here.
+There could be all kinds of things at play here.

-Uh, but it it uh we can't ignore this.
+But we can't ignore this.

-All right, for our uh website uh subscribers and audio listeners, we just filled the break there with uh some funny stuff, including the John McCain uh Lindsey Graham uh saddlesore canyon uh bit, which reminded me we got a couple of uh audio soundbites here from Senator McCain he was on Hardball last night, some college tour.
+All right, for our website subscribers and audio listeners, we just filled the break there with some funny stuff, including the John McCain, Lindsey Graham Saddle Sore Canyon bit, which reminded me, we got a couple of audio soundbites here from Senator McCain.

 Where was Matthews last night?